 This web page shows only a small excerpt of our Morellie research.
-Another 225 words (16 lines of text) covering the years 1620, 1704, 1795, 1839, 1788 and 1880 are included under the topic Early Morellie History in all our PDF Extended History products and printed products wherever possible.
+Another 114 words (8 lines of text) covering the years 1620, 1704, 1795, 1839, 1788 and 1880 are included under the topic Early Morellie History in all our PDF Extended History products and printed products wherever possible.

 Morellie Spelling Variations